SepulchralVerdigris/path2victory/Base Game.md

 ## Building a warband

-There are several ways you can put together a *Path 2 Victory* warband.
+There are two ways to build a warband in the basic *Path 2 Victory* rules.
+Others are described in different game modes at the back of the book.

 1. **Narrative Play:** Each player chooses the creatures that are appropriate for the story.
 You can play *Path 2 Victory* as a roleplaying game, or use it to model a larger skirmish or battle in an existing PF2e campaign.
 2. **Balanced, Unlimited Play:** Players agree on a number of points for each warband.
 Each player selects creatures with total point costs equal to or below the number of points agreed.
-3. **Balanced, Limited Play:** As unlimited play, but each player selects an alignment, and then selects creatures of that alignment or adjacent alignments (see below).
-4. **Random Box Recruitment:** Each player buys a couple of boxes of random pre-painted miniatures, and then selects creatures from their assortment with total point costs equal to or below 200 (or other agreed number).
-5. **Campaign Play:** Players assemble and cultivate a warband over one or more adventures, with each encounter potentially changing their warband.
-Basic details for campaign play are described in an appendix.

 ### Single most expensive creature

-In all forms of play except “Narrative Play”, no single creature can cost more than half of a warband’s points.
+Unless playing a narrative game that has special requirements, no single creature should cost more than half of a warband’s points.
 For example, a warband of 200 points can contain a young red dragon (90 points) but not a crag linnorm (192 points).

-### Alignments

-There are nine factions in *Path 2 Victory:* the nine alignments.
-Each player chooses an alignment for their warband, but can also recruit those of “adjacent” alignments and True Neutral creatures.
-For example, a Lawful Evil warband can also include Lawful Neutral, Neutral Evil and True Neutral creatures.
-A Neutral Good warband can also include Lawful Good, Chaotic Good and True Neutral creatures.
-A True Neutral warband can also include Neutral Good, Lawful Neutral, Chaotic Neutral and Neutral Evil creatures.

 ### Points by level